Last updated on June 16th, 2026 at 06:15 pm

 This is the ACCA edge: turning technical knowledge of accounting, audit, and tax into actionable insights that guide business strategy.

-ACCA is a professional certification recognised in over 180 countries that demonstrates your expertise and understanding in the field of accounting, tax, reporting and finance.
+ACCA is a professional certification recognised in over 180 countries that demonstrates your expertise and understanding in the field of financial accounting, tax, and reporting.
 ACCA empowers you to build a global leadership career in finance with employment opportunities abroad and competitive salaries.
 It takes a duration of 2 to 4 years, based on your previous qualifications, to clear ACCA.

-With over 13 exams spread over three levels, the ACCA course is demanding in terms of time and effort, particularly if you don’t approach your studies with the right strategy.
+With over 13 exams spread over three ACCA levels, the ACCA course challenges might seem demanding in terms of time and effort, particularly if you don’t approach your studies with the right strategy.
 There are multiple levels, exemptions, and optional papers to choose from.

 From understanding the basics and mastering the core concepts at the Applied Knowledge level to tackling real and complex financial strategies at the Strategic Professional level, every stage of the ACCA course is designed to prepare and upgrade your financial expertise.